 Study Abroad Opportunities:

-No matter if you are in school or out of school there are many opportunities to study abroad.
+No matter if you are in college or post-college there are many opportunities to study abroad.
 Most universities have study abroad offices and some programs are even opened to alumni.
 Are you interested in research collaborations?
 Do you want to teach in a different country?
 Do you speak another language?
 If your answer is yes to any of these questions you should consider studying abroad.
-I have not studied abroad personally, but I am planning to do research abroad in the near future.
+I have not studied abroad personally, but I’m thinking about it if the right opportunity happens.
 Since, I am new to applying to study abroad opportunities I will keep you posted as I find opportunities.
 If you have studied abroad what tips do you have for newbies?

 Do you want an internship?
 Or a full-time position or co-op?
 If so this is the time to attend career fairs.
 With the competitive nature of science careers it is important to go out and network as much as possible.
 Check out your university or community for the Fall Calendar of Events to see what opportunities are happening in your area.
-Another way to find out about events is by networking.
-Meet others by participating in science organizations.
+Attend science association and organization meetings.
 When you are active in organizations you learn leadership skills, build network connections and grow as a professional scientist.

 The key to networking is to have confidence and be professional.
 When you present yourself this way you will make strong network connections.
 The more you network the better you will become at networking.

 Whether you want to go to graduate school, study abroad or start your career fall is the perfect time prepare.

 What are you preparing for this season?
 Share below.